 We hold numerous records which should be used to assess potentially contaminated land.
 Such assessments may be for land redevelopment, acquisition or due diligence.

 The factual information we hold can be obtained through Environmental Information Regulations (EIR), but may only be used for non-commercial, research or review purposes.

-Under EIR we have 20 days to respond to your request, although we aim to do this within 3-5 working days.
+Under EIR we have 20 working days to respond to your request.

 Our charges depend on the complexity of your enquiry, availability of former records and area of land, but are typically: